Kentico/kc-zapierapp/README.md

 5. Click __Test and Review__ to get a sample item from your Kontent project.
 This allows you to configure later steps using fields from your content items.

-The output of the triggers will be the payload sent from Kontent, which you can read more about [here](https://docs.kontent.ai/reference/webhooks-reference).
+The output of the triggers will be the payload sent from Kontent, which you can read more about in [webhooks reference](https://kontent.ai/learn/reference/webhooks-reference).
 To find additional data about the item which triggered the webhook, you can use the __Find Content Item__ action.

 ## Actions